friedbrice/friedbrice.github.io/_posts/2022-07-18-haskell-vscode.md

 It assumes the file contains info on compiler errors and warnings, and it parses that info and feeds it into VS Code's problems reporting API.
 Your errors and warnings show up in VS Codes _Problems_ pane (which provides Jump-to-source-location functionality) and inlined into your source code as squiggly underlines.

-Your responsibility here is to bootstrap this whole process by starting Ghcid in a terminal and then forget about it.
+Your responsibility here is to bootstrap this whole process by starting Ghcid in a terminal and then forgetting about it.
-You'll need to use the `--outputfile` flag to tell Ghcid that it should be writing info to _ghcid.txt_.
+You'll need to use Ghcid's `--outputfile` option to tell Ghcid that it should be writing info to _ghcid.txt_.

 **Start Ghcid with file output:**